dartmouth-cs98-23f/project-short-learning/.github/ISSUE_TEMPLATE/feature_template.md

 ---

-# Feature Name
+# Name

-## Team
+## Background
-Is this for Frontend or Backend or something else?
+What is the feature about.

-## Description:
+## Requirements
-What is the purpose of this feature?
+What needs to be delivered.